 A color code is applied to this part of the pathway on the Board: for example, red for knowledge quizzes, and blue for satisfaction surveys.

 Memos are recaps to help participants get back into the swing of things.
 For example, one of the headings is: “How to understand a termination procedure”.
 The tasks enable the trainers to ensure that everyone knows everything about the product.
 One question is asked about each product, “this means the products can be reviewed independently without us always breathing down their necks,” explains Aurore.

-At the start, Aurore adds a link to a Board Planner where the full reintegration training schedule for the person concerned can be found.
+At the start, Aurore adds a link to a planner on Board where the full reintegration training schedule for the person concerned can be found.
 That way, she can share it with her manager so that they know when they are involved (welcome, one-to-one and feedback), or when their employee is available.

 Aurore also exported her prepared activities for the “long-term absence” pathway, so that her colleagues could easily access them independently.
 “Templates in .klx format are accessible from our intranet, so my colleagues can open them and can take over if I’m not there.”
-A .klx file is created by exporting a Klaxoon activity from your Workshop Studio.
+A .klx file is created by exporting a Klaxoon activity from your Studio.
 These files can then be imported into any other Klaxoon account, and be reused the same way.

 Once an employee has completed the pathway, Aurore retrieves all the results of the questions, tests and knowledge assessments.
 “This helps me to take stock, to find out whether it has been beneficial, if it has worked well, and it also means I can get feedback and adjust the course accordingly.”
 And that’s not all!
 “I can also present the results of the knowledge quizzes to the manager very quickly,” adds the trainer.
 This helps them to be able to respond quickly.”